 What is virtualization?

 Virtualization is a natural development of the idea of consolidation.
-This concept incorporates the best ideas and technologies in the industry.
+This concept incorporates the best ideas and technologies existing in the industry.

-The implementation of virtualization will allow:
+The introduction of virtualization will:

-- Provide load balancing on computing platforms.
+- Provide load sharing to computing platforms.

-- Creation of virtual workstations using «thin clients”.
+- Creation of virtual workstations using «thin clients.»